Updated June 8, 2023

 Arguments of MAX Formula:

-- number1: This number1 refers to numeric value or range which contains a numeric value.
+- number1: This number 1 refers to a numeric value or range which contains a numeric value.

-- number2 [optional]: This number2 refers to numeric value or range which contains a numeric value.
+- number2 [optional]: This number2 refers to a numeric value or range which contains a numeric value.

 IF Formula in Excel